viveksacademia4git/InternetSecurity/docs/ProtectionOfPublicFacingInterfaces.md

 It is very essential to protect public-facing interfaces from outside(untrusted and public).
 Network in an open view makes them a clear target and susceptible to malicious attacks.
 Public facing interface is interface toward the public internet connecting to the ISP.

-- The Public-Facing Interfaces provide encapsulation from being open:
 - A firewall implementation contains the Public Facing Interface that separates the trusted traffic and untrusted traffic.
 Proper firewall implementation creates two basic security zones, known as inside and outside.
 - Set incoming NAT rules for the IP addresses if there is no Public Facing Interface.
 Create NAT rules to forward the traffic into your network.
 - Allow only application or application units within the network to have direct contact with these interfaces.